Sensente/sensente/README.md

 Bonjour!

-- 💬 I'm a Ph.D. student at University of Washington.
+- 💬 I'm a Ph.D. student at the University of Washington.
 Previously, I earned master's degree from Nanjing University.

-- 🔭 My research interest is device-free and wireless sensing.
+- 🔭 My research interests are in mobile intelligence.
 I also do some fun things about LLM.

 - 😄 I had an exciting research intern journey at Microsoft Research Asia (MSRA) and a wonderful intern experience in ByteDance during my undergrad years.